ronnieholm/FSharp-onion-architecture-sample/docs/architecture-decision-records/0003-thin-vs-fat-domain-events/index.md

 alternative implementation of the repository interface using SQLite as a document database and core wouldn't be able to tell the difference.
-Though complexity might start to creep back in as the aggregates evolve and dynamic queries would become more difficult, even with SQLite JSON query abilities.
+Though complexity might start to creep back in as the aggregates evolve and dynamic queries would become more difficult, even with SQLite JSON query abilities (while not trivial, and as an alternative to event sourcing, one could map new and updated aggregates from a JSON to a relational representation).

 ## Consequences